The Right Way to Track Your Period

 • Start with marking down the first and last day of your period.
 If you have any spotting in between, you need to keep track if that as well.

 • Describe how bleeding looks like.
-The quality and amount of your period are as important as how long and how often you bleed.
+The quality and amount of your period are as important as the duration and frequency of your bleeding.
 Describe how you are bleeding each day.
-Be specific, like heavy, light or just spotting; clots or watery flow or dark brown or bright red.
+Be specific, like heavy, light, or just spotting; clots or watery flow, or dark brown or bright red.• Write down how you feel physically.

 * Have you tired?